galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Review

+McKinley, G.A., A.R.
+Fay, L. Gloege and N. Lovenduski, External forcing explains recent decadal variability of the ocean carbon sink, Nature, in review 2019.

+Uchida, T., D. Balwada, R. Abernathey, G.A.
+McKinley, S. Smith & M. Levy, Eddy iron fluxes control primary production in the open Southern Ocean, in review 2019.

+Uchida, T., D. Balwada, R. Abernathey, G.A.
+McKinley, S. Smith & M. Levy, The contribution of submesoscale over mesoscale eddy iron transport in the open Southern Ocean, J. Adv.
+Model.
+Earth Sys., in review 2019.

 Ridge, S.M. and G.A.
-McKinley: Expanded context of the Nutrient Stream: Advective controls on the North Atlantic anthropogenic carbon sink, Geophys.
+McKinley, Expanded context of the Nutrient Stream: Advective controls on the North Atlantic anthropogenic carbon sink, Geophys.
 Res.
 Lett., in review 2019.

 ### Publications